 Thus, you will be able to remove HTML tags from the texts in Excel and the final outcome would look like this.

-Read More: How to Add Tags in Excel (2 Simple Ways)
+Read More: How to Remove Drop Down Arrow in Excel

 2. Use VBA Code to Remove HTML Tags from Text in Excel